Asynchronous Communication and Why Your Work Will Benefit From It

 You can express yourself in more subtle yet effective ways through asynchronous channels, too.
 For example, Slack and Loom also allow for emoji reactions, which add another dimension to your communication.

 Depending on which medium you choose to deliver your message, asynchronous communication can help you to embrace your vulnerability and build trusting relationships with your teammates in the same way synchronous communication does.
-In fact, many of our daily standups and other recurring meetings have been replaced by asynchronous tools, and we've enhanced our workflows with collaboration tools like Asana and Notion to keep our work moving forward.
+In fact, many of our daily standups and other recurring meetings have been replaced by asynchronous tools, and we've enhanced our workflows with project management tools like Asana and collaboration tools like Notion to keep our work moving forward.

 3. Asynchronous communication is efficient

 Asynchronous communication produces higher-quality, better planned responses.
 As a result, it gets you in the habit of self-editing to get your point across faster, which will serve you well even during synchronous time.
-Because you can rely on asynchronous communication for updates that don’t require feedback, you can focus your synchronous time on anything that requires more active engagement (e.g., asking and answering questions, working through issues together, and generating ideas), which can lead to higher productivity.
+Because you can rely on asynchronous communication for updates that don’t require feedback, you can focus your synchronous time on anything that requires more active engagement (e.g., asking and answering questions, advance preparation for future collaborations, working through issues together, and generating ideas), which can lead to higher productivity.

 As an added bonus, asynchronous communication also creates a record that can be referenced later on, so you’re never left wondering what was said or how something was phrased, reducing back-and-forth and need for clarification.
 Having streamlined communication channels can prevent and remove bottlenecks more easily and help you push projects forward with confidence, all while respecting you and your recipient’s time.